 //16th August 2018

 -8.15 and 8.16 did not affect this build and it is very viable.
-Even though Scorch has half the damage now, the cooldown was also lowered to 10s, what benefits our poke-based laning even more.
+Even though Scorch has half the damage now, the cooldown was also lowered to 10s, which benefits our poke-based laning even more.

 //20th November 2018

 -8.23 already and the build is still very viable.
 Karma has been buffed few times, and the new rune Shield Bash is great with this playstyle.
 Looking good!

 -I also want to apologize for not updating the guide through the last few patches due to a lack of time.
 I will probably update the guide slightly every now and then.